-- During the 2019-20 school year, a group of teachers expressed interest in having a middle school advisory to foster strong student to school connections focusing on academic and social emotional growth - 20-21 school year marked the first year implementation of the NCMS advisory program which was during distance and hybrid learning in the midst of the COVID-19 pandemic. - 21-22 school year marked the second year implementation of the NCMS advisory program; a need for more time was found in order to build relationships and consistency. - During the first two years of implementation, a team of 4 Advisory Lead Teachers designed and developed Advisory lessons schoolwide using monthly advisory calendars, resources and video clips. - During the 22-23 and 23-24 school year, we hosted advisory four days per week with success.
+During the 2019-20 scholar year, a group of teachers expressed interest in having a middle school advisory to foster strong student to school connections focusing on academic and social emotional growth

+20-21 school year marked the first year implementation of the NCMS advisory program which was also during distance and hybrid learning in the midst of the COVID-19 pandemic.

+21-22 school year marked the second year implementation of the NCMS advisory program; a need for more time was found in order to build relationships and consistency.

+During the first two years of implementation, a team of 4 Advisory Lead Teachers designed and developed Advisory lessons schoolwide using monthly advisory calendars, resources and video clips.

+Staff and student surveys administered during the 21-22 school year provided essential insight on how to continue to build the advisory program for the subsequent year.
+Staff meetings held in November and February included dedicated time for staff reflection and discussion of next steps for Advisory.

+During the 22-23 school year, we were able to host advisory four days per week with success.
 This has allowed for more consistency and relationship building.
-We have provided advisory planning time for teachers as well as advisory focused PD during 2-1-2s. - Staff and student surveys provided essential insight on how to continue to build the advisory program for the subsequent year.
+We have provided advisory planning time for teachers as well as advisory focused PD during 2-1-2s.

-Details
+DETAILS

-- The Advisory Leadership Team will consist of 8 members due to the need for 4 days of lessons per week - Lessons/slides for advisory will be provided to staff a month in advance through the Staff Portal with freedom of flexibility to facilitate SEL skills, goal setting, along with other academic and community building strategies. - Choice based activities along with structured curriculum will be provided to accommodate teachers so that they may choose what best suits their teaching style and needs of the students. - Advisory PRIDE TIME at the start of the day will establish a Cougar culture where students can start their day in a positive way, thus minimizing instructional time tardies. - Daily interactions with Advisory students with daily time for organization support and schoolwide announcements - COUGAR CRYPTO, attendance and Work Habits mark in Synergy (Progressing or Not Progressing) to hold students accountable - Admin, counseling and library staff to provide support during advisory - coverage for staff members who do not have subs along with co-teaching - No more than 29 students per advisory period.
+- The Advisory Leadership Team will consist of 8 members due to the need for 4 days of lessons per week - Materials for advisory will be provided to staff a month in advance through the Staff Portal with freedom of flexibility to facilitate SEL skills, goal setting, along with other academic and community building strategies. - Choice based activities along with structured curriculum will be provided to accommodate teachers so that they may choose what best suits their teaching style and needs. - Advisory PRIDE TIME at the start of the day will establish a Cougar culture where students can start their day in a positive way, thus minimizing instructional time tardies. - Daily interactions with Advisory students with daily time for organization support and schoolwide announcements - COUGAR CRYPTO, attendance and Work Habits mark in Synergy (Progressing or Not Progressing) to hold students accountable Admin, counseling and library staff to provide support during advisory - coverage for staff members who do not have subs along with co-teaching - No more than 29 students per advisory period.
 Additional classroom space will be provided for those who need it. - Teachers will be given an option to loop with their current students or receive a new group of students.
+Advisory supplies will be provided per site administration.